Last update on 2021-07-28 / Affiliate links / Images from Amazon Product Advertising API

 3. Bridgestone Dueler Sport AS All-Season Radial Tire

-The Bridgestone Dueler H/P sport all-season radial tire features a special carbon structure which helps to resist cracking or tearing.
+The Bridgestone Dueler H/P sport all-season radial tire features a special carbon structure that helps to resist cracking or tearing.
 They quite well in bad winter with little or no signs of wear on the tires and they produce no vibrations too.
-It has a good handling and traction in wet and dry driving conditions as they stay planted on the ground when the vehicle is cornering or turning.
+It has good handling and traction in wet and dry driving conditions as they stay planted on the ground when the vehicle is cornering or turning.
 They have an 80,000 miles warranty.
 The Bridgestone dueler all-season radial tire actually outperforms what is advertised, the comfort is incredible and the noise is almost none.

 2. Goodyear Assurance Radial Tire

-There are lots of options to choose from when you are looking for new tires on your basic passenger car but it’s not a sports car so basic passenger tires that deliver a blend of reasonable tread life, good traction and a reasonably quiet ride which will probably serve you the best but now there’s a growing need for even basic passenger tires to carry at least an eight speed rating to match up to what was installed on some vehicles at the factory.
+There are lots of options to choose from when you are looking for new tires on your basic passenger car but it’s not a sports car so basic passenger tires that deliver a blend of reasonable tread life, good traction, and a reasonably quiet ride which will probably serve you the best but now there’s a growing need for even basic passenger tires to carry at least an eight-speed rating to match up to what was installed on some vehicles at the factory.

 One of the first tire manufacturers to respond to this challenge is Goodyear with their assurance triple tread all season radial tire.
 The assurance triple tread all season tire provides a reassuring feel through the steering wheel but it pays a small penalty in the form of a slightly firmer ride this tire doesn’t have the precise feel or steering response of the others but it shows it has plenty of traction especially in the wet, but it does produce a modest amount of tread pattern noise and the steering of this tire feels very precise and easy to control in the wet.
 Overall traction is good and it has sharp handling, great water evacuating grooves and also great biting edges.